pelzmagic/Github_user_search_app/README.md

 ### Useful resources

-- [Example resource 1](https://www.youtube.com/watch?v=7YeOjmpQUnU) - This video resource helped me in understanding how APIs work and how to integrate it.
+- [https://www.youtube.com/watch?v=7YeOjmpQUnU] - This video resource helped me in understanding how APIs work and how to integrate it.

 ## Author